thedaviddias/Mac-OS-Setup-Applications/README.md

 ##### What for?

-* Synchronize files between local and remove storage
+* Synchronize files between local and remote storage

 ##### What I ❤️